-The general aviation airfields throughout Minnesota play a key role in the movement of goods and services with an estimated overall economic impact of \$1.6 billion.
+Aviation throughout Minnesota plays a key role in the movement of goods and services with an estimated overall economic impact of \$12.2 billion.
 Mn/DOT realizes the value in maintaining the paved facilities by implementing and updating an airport pavement management system (APMS).
 An APMS provides guidance for decisions regarding pavement maintenance and repair policies at an airport and can identify short-, medium-, and long-term rehabilitation needs.
 Mn/DOT typically has performed PCI inspections at each airport on a 3-year cycle so that the most recent pavement condition data in the APMS reflect the field conditions.